splytanalytics/splyt-cpp/readme.md

 This documentation does not explain how to use the Splyt Platform its self, but how to integrate this specific SDK and the use of its API.

-This SDK makes use of the [JsonCpp library](https://github.com/open-source-parsers/jsoncpp) to parse and use the JSON format.
+This SDK makes use of the [JsonCpp library](https://github.com/open-source-parsers/jsoncpp) to parse and use the JSON format and the [libcurl library](http://curl.haxx.se/libcurl/) for HTTP requests.

 # Installation
 How to install the SDK into your application.

 ### UNIX Systems
+Ensure you have the libcurl library installed, most UNIX like operating systems will come with this but if you have a build error referring to missing "curl/curl.h" then the issue is that you do not have libcurl installed.
+Version v7.35.0 or later of libcurl is required.

-Build the shared object to include in your application.
+After that you can build the shared object to include in your application.
 This can only be built on a UNIX like system.
 Ex: Linux, Mac, etc.
 ```
 make unix
 ```